rfukuda06/limit-order-book/README.md

 # Limit Order Book & Matching Engine

-This is a single-threaded C++20 implementation of the two pieces at the heart of every electronic exchange: a limit order book — a pure data structure holding resting orders in price-time priority — and a matching engine that crosses incoming orders against it.
+This is a single-threaded C++20 implementation of the two pieces at the heart of every electronic exchange: a limit order book that holds resting orders in price-time priority and a matching engine that crosses incoming orders against it.
 Limit orders rest in the book, market orders sweep the best available levels, and trades execute at the resting order's price with earlier orders at the same price filling first.

-Two modes: an interactive REPL where you trade against a seeded market simulator, and a benchmark that measures raw engine throughput — **16 million orders per second on a single core, about 62 ns per order.**
+There are two modes: an interactive REPL where you trade against a seeded market simulator, and a benchmark that measures raw engine throughput — **16 million orders per second on a single core, about 62 ns per order.**
 Standard library only, no external dependencies.